 What does this mean to new wedding photographers?

-We spend so much time looking in instagram and what some famous wedding photographer is doing.
+We spend so much time looking in Instagram and what some famous wedding photographer is doing.
 Or asking whats in their bag?
 We fill the answer to getting better is to use the lens they use.
 Or maybe we need this new light because they have one.
-Well guess what some of those guys and girls have issues too.
+Well, guess what some of those guys and girls have issues too.
 I love some of the great west coast wedding images you see.
 You know the images of the bride and groom out by the ocean or on a cliff at sunset.
-Those great photos get featured in all the populaar blogs too.
+Those great photos get featured in all the popular blogs too.
 So we say well we need to shoot just like that.
 Have you ever looked at a dark reception image from some of those photographers?
 Some you will never see one?
 Why?
 When you see one now its about lighting and the confidence is not there.
 Using an off camera or even on camera flash is tough.
 So they don’t turn out well so they don’t get shown.
 So from now on do we tell a bride and groom sorry you can’t get married there because it has no windows?
-Sorry I can shoot the beautiful outside wedding and we can stop at a field afterwards but I leave after that because it is too dark to shoot?
+Sorry I can shoot the beautiful outside wedding and we can stop at a field afterward but I leave after that because it is too dark to shoot?
 No we can’t do that.
 We must learn how to light with and without natural light.
 I heard a great quote one time.
 A wedding photographer was asked if he shot with available light?
 He answered yes and sometimes my flash is available too.

 A challenge for wedding photographers.

 Now what I challenge wedding photographers is to take time and learn some basic skills that will make your images look better and save you time.
 Spend more time shooting and less time editing.
 Learn those skills that can help you during those trickier lighting situations.
 It’s also not all about lighting.
 There are some basic functions of our camera and how it works that will go a long way too.
 This is not a blog where I try to sell you something later.
-No over the next couple months I will right a blog about some of the following things to work on.
+No over the next couple of months I will write a blog about some of the following things to work on.
 Some might be simple others I might point towards a video or 2 to look over.
 It’s all about where we can go to become a better technical wedding photographer.